 Fortunately, one of the rear gunners reached up and grabbed the trigger of his guns, and by sheer blind luck, managed to blow the fighter out of the sky.
 The other gunner used the coffee from his thermos to put out a small fire, then went forward to help the navigator.

 Eventually, they made it back safely to England, only to realize that the plane’s landing gear and flaps had been destroyed in the attack.
-Dad performed a flawless belly landing, and all crewmen recovered from their wounds.
+Dad performed a flawless belly landing, and all crew members recovered from their wounds.
 One of the gunners later named his only son Peter, after my father.

 My father flew a Handley Page Hampden Bomber, similar to the one in this painting by Keith Woodcock.